BDC Hamburger Icon

 2. Competition affects team members differently.

-Some people wilt and become disengaged in a competitive environment, while others may be motivated and inspired.
+Some people wilt and disengage in a competitive environment, while others thrive on challenge and feel inspired.

-Consider adjusting the competitive landscape in your workplace according to your team members’ personalities.
-Team competitions may motivate some.
-However, for others, the best motivation methods won’t directly compare individual performances; instead, you can encourage team members to compete against the team average or an internal goal.
+Consider adjusting the competitive landscape in your workplace to match your team members’ personalities.
+Team-based competitions may energize some employees, while others may respond better to motivational methods that don’t involve direct comparisons.
+Instead of ranking individuals, you can encourage employees to compete against a team average or an internal goal.

 To avoid violating employees' rights, prioritize workplace safety, focus on accurate compensation management, and ensure a discrimination-free environment.